ewelshe/Final-Project/Debug log.md

-I have not been able to test my shape memory alloy yet because I have not recived it yet.
+I have not been able to test my shape memory alloy yet because I have not received it yet.